religionnews/tacos/photo-terms-and-conditions.md

-# Agreement with Religion News Service #
+Title: Agreement with Religion News Service

-## Photo terms and conditions ##
+Modified: March 20, 2012

-Last updated: March 20, 2012
+LaTeX input: header

 1. _Copyright_.
 The Materials on the Service are protected by U.S. and international copyright laws, and are owned